 At no time has the sovereignty of the country been recognised as existing in the Indians, but they have always admitted to possess many of the attributes of sovereignty.
 All the rights which belong to self government have been recognized as vested in them.
 Their right of occupancy has never been questioned, but the fee in the soil has been considered in the government.
-This may be called the with the the ultimate demands that the government.
-This may be called the right to the ultimate domain, but the Indians have the present right of possession.
+This may be called the right to the ultimate domain, but the Indians have the present right of possession.35